Jinfa Huang ( 黄锦发 )

 Advisors: Dr. Quanzeng You, Dr. Yongfei Liu, Dr. Jianbo Yuan

-My current research mainly focuses on vision+language and generative models. (*Equal Contribution)
+My current research mainly focuses on multimodal understanding and generation. (*Equal Contribution)

 MagicTime